 A person cannot reverse arthritis, but they can manage their symptoms.
-Arthritis commonly causes joint inflammation with swelling, pain, stiffness, and decreased range of motion.
+Arthritis commonly causes joint inflammation with swelling, pain, and stiffness.

 According to the Arthritis Foundation, almost 60 million adults and 300,000 children have some form of arthritis.
 It is the leading cause of disability in the United States.